-This post is an intro to essential Minmatar lore for people who want to play Minmatar characters or just to know more about their chosen faction, written from my uniquely biased experiences playing a Minmatar loyalist for over a decade.
+This post is an intro to essential Minmatar lore for people who want to play Minmatar characters or just to know more about their chosen faction.

-I welcome comments, additions, contradictions, references to more lore, and whatever thoughts this text brings forth.
-I also most certainly welcome corrections and suggestions for new “chapters” to this guide - I fully intend to maintain it for now.
+I welcome comments, additions, contradictions, references to more lore.
+I also most certainly welcome corrections and suggestions for new “chapters” to this guide.
 In addition to here you can find me on the RiP Discord (an out-of-character Discord chat server for EVE roleplayers and lore enthusiasts).

 Intro to this guide and some disclaimers

-Disclaimer: There are parts of this that touch subjects that are kind of controversial spots of EVE history.
-I am going to give you only the very basic details on historical events, without going into interpretations and details much, and I am trying to stick what characters would know.
+Disclaimer: There are parts of this that touch subjects that are kind of controversial spots of EVE history and lore that contradicts itself.
+I am therefore going to give you only the very basic details on historical events, without going into interpretations and details much, and I try to stick what characters would know, not touch conspiracies etc that would not be public knowledge.

 The slaves and the free

-It is a small miracle that anything survived, and probably a lot of what is pegged as “Minmatar traditional” things today, only after 150 years or so of freedom, must be taken with a grain of salt and as reconstruction from sporadic oral tradition and archaeological findings.
+It is a small miracle that anything of the Minmatar culture survived, and probably a lot of what is pegged as “Minmatar traditional” things today, only after 150 years or so of freedom, must be taken with a grain of salt and as reconstruction from sporadic oral tradition and archaeological findings.

 Today, while those of Minmatar descent are the most numerous of peoples of New Eden, the Minmatar Republic is the smallest of the four nations.
 There are Minmatar everywhere: still in slavery, living in the Gallente Federation, moving around as itinerant workers and in nomadic caravans, and, last but not least, “fair number make their living on the darker side of the law, acting as pirates, smugglers and peddlers in all kinds of illegal goods, and many of the larger criminal groups in the world of New Eden are run by Minmatar”.